CodyTolene/pip-boy-apps/apps/pippong/README.md

 - Use any knob to move up and down.
 - Use the front radio tuner button to start and restart the game.
+- Use the top-right torch button to toggle the screen brightness.
-- Use the top torch button to exit the game.
+- Use the bottom-right power button to exit the game.

 ### Instructions